 Intra-group balances and transactions, and any unrealised income and expenses arising from intragroup transactions, are eliminated.
 Unrealised gains arising from transactions with associates and joint ventures are eliminated against the investment to the extent of the Group's interest in the investee.
 Unrealised losses are eliminated in the same way as unrealised gains, but only to the extent that there is no evidence of impairment.

-Consolidated financial statements for the year ended 31 December 2022 Notes to the consolidated financial statements (All amounts are expressed in Qatari Riyals unless otherwise stated)
+Consolidated financial statements for the year ended 31 December 2023 (All amounts are expressed in Qatari Riyals unless otherwise stated)